 Additionally, youth work organisations may wish to consider where other relevant guidance and enhanced protection measures would further reduce risk to their young people and practitioners.
-This may include measures in place to minimise risk in schools such as face coverings for young people (in S4 and older) and youth work practitioners and limiting physical activity to outdoor settings.

 Given that the risks presented by the pandemic exist across all areas and at all levels, a cautious and risk informed approach should be adopted at all times when delivering face-to-face youth work.

 Is our youth work group allowed to travel to neighbouring areas that might be in a different tier of restrictions from our own?